Vi19Z/VI19Z/README.md

 5. Send the **summary to Discord**.

 > [!NOTE]
-> In Julep, this would be a single task under <b>80 lines of code</b> and run <b>fully managed</b> all on its own.
-All of the steps are executed on Julep's own servers and you don't need to lift a finger.
+> In VI19Z, this would be a single task under <b>80 lines of code</b> and run <b>fully managed</b> all on its own.
+All of the steps are executed on VI19Z's own servers and you don't need to lift a finger.

 Here's a working example: